dreddyyerram/birdclassification/doubts.md

 - How are the wavfiles named?
 Any order followed?
+[Clarified - No order followed.
+Naming is according to the bird id]
 - What about noise?
+[Clarified - Noise has been trimmed from all 264 samples]
+- How was the trimming of songs done?
+On what grounds?
+- What does the extractedfeatures.py code do?
+(Step-by-step)
+- What is the ex.csv and extractedfeatures.csv?
+How do they differ?